-We have used PIC Microcontroller PIC18F4520^[6] for simulation purposes.
-A snapshot of the simulation schematic diagram is shown below.
+We have used PIC Microcontroller PIC18F4520[6] for simulation purposes.
+A snapshot of the simulation schematic diagram is shown below:

-Figure 3: Kicker Simulation Schematic Diagram
+Figure 7: Figure of Kicker Simulation

-3) Mechanical System:
+3 Mechanical System:

 Being a new team and keeping under consideration, the issues and problems faced in the matches of Robocup 2014 in Brazil, we have made significant changes to our mechanical design and implemented different approaches to enhance our performance regarding system control, feedback, and motion control.